partigabor/aromatica-old/database/output/md/mace_gen.md

 title = "Mace"
 author = "Gabor Parti"
 date = "2023-10-20"
+description = "The aril (seed-covering) of the nutmeg, related to nutmeg.

+, related to nutmeg.

-description = "Spice made from the dried fleshy covering of the nutmeg seed, related to nutmeg. " weight = 10
+According to WordNet: Spice made from the dried fleshy covering of the nutmeg seed.

+"
+weight = 10
 # draft = "true"
 # hidden = "true"